arcus-azure/.github/CONTRIBUTING.md

 All the available feature documentation is located under the `docs` folder.
 If your feature has impact on public functionality, you'll have to change the feature information too.
 This will be done in the `./docs/preview` folder of the Arcus library.
 There you'll find a functional split of the functionality in markdown (`.md`) files.

-It should be fairly easy to pinpoint which file you should change for an enhancement or fix.
+Normally, you should quickly find which file you should change for an enhancement or fix.
 For new features, please make sure that you keep the same structure of documentation features:

 ````